statpages/statpages.github.io/README.md

 Although collaborators rarely will work on the exact same problem, conflicts may occur if You forget this step.

 Fell free to read about Git.
 There is a lot of nice documentation out there.
-Please contact me (soren.merser@gmail.com) in case You are in doubt, BEFORE commit/push
+Please contact me (soren.merser@gmail.com) in case You are in doubt, BEFORE commit/push (Windows)